Frequently Asked Questions

 - AAS proctors tests during regular office hours, Monday through Friday, 8:00 a.m. - 4:15 p.m..

-- Students must take tests during the scheduled time of the course unless the instructor and Coordinator of AAS approve an alternate time.
+- Students must take tests during the scheduled time of the course unless the instructor and Director of AAS approve an alternate time.

 - Students approved for additional test accommodations, such as scribes, readers, computers, and/or other assistive technology will need to request these accommodations when scheduling.